hoangduytran/blender-manual/manual/interface/controls/nodes/parts.rst

 All nodes in Blender are based on a similar construction.
 This applies to :ref:`any type of node <tab-node-tree-types>`.
-These parts include the Title, Sockets, Preview and more.
+These parts include the title, sockets, properties and more.

 .. figure:: /images/interface_controls_nodes_parts_overview.png